-The West Bank Expressway is a commuter freeway joining Westwago, Marrero, Harvey and Gretna with the New Orleans central business district via the Crescent City Connection Bridge.
-The Mississippi River crossing was tolled until March 2013, when a court ruling suspended them.
+The West Bank Expressway is a commuter route joining Westwago, Marrero, Harvey and Gretna with the New Orleans central business district via the Crescent City Connection Bridge.
+The Mississippi River crossing was tolled until March 2013, when a court ruling suspended toll collection.
 The toll plaza remained in place until June 8, 2016, when demolition work started.1

 U.S. 90 Business in New Orleans was designated as a part of Future Interstate 49 in 1991 by federal legislation.
-Kam Movassaghi, secretary of the state Department of Transportation and Development (LADOTD), requested federal officials in May 1999 to formally label both U.S. 90 Business in New Orleans and along the Westbank Expressway as part of Interstate 49 as well as a section of U.S. 90 freeway from Raceland to Berwick.
-Federal officials rejected the two requests in September 1999 because neither were connected to the existing Interstate 49.
+Kam Movassaghi, secretary of the Louisiana Department of Transportation and Development (LADOTD), requested federal officials in May 1999 to formally label both U.S. 90 Business in New Orleans and in Jefferson Parish along the Westbank Expressway as part of Interstate 49.
+The request also included adding the limited access section of U.S. 90 from Raceland to Berwick as part of I-49.
+Federal officials rejected both in September 1999 because neither were connected to the existing Interstate 49.
 Instead officials offered to make the New Orleans segment a spur of I-10 until I-49 is extended.2

 Subsequent actions by LADOTD for I-910 from an January 2003 email indicated that signing the route was still a possibility:3

 The signing of the Westbank Expressway as I-910 is still on hold due to the inclusion of this section of highway in the Future I-49 Corridor.
 The Department is about to initiate work on an Environmental Impact Statement for 37 miles west of the Westbank Expressway.
 At the conclusion of that study, we will be in a better position to determine how to proceed.